chocolatetoothpaste/camino/README.md

     camino().listen();

 Note: contexts in the browser are arbitrarily derived, until such a time as any are discovered.
-Please submit suggestions to github repository.
+Please submit suggestions to GitHub repository.
 Crappy examples, but you get the point.